 Students work on at least 1 individual project every month, and they meet with a member of our faculty to maintain accountability and guide them towards their project goal and deliverables.

 Once a month, students sign up for month-long Learning Expeditions that capture their interest.
 These expeditions are somewhat similar to a class, but they aren’t lectures.
 They’re socratic discussions, projects, labs, and other active-learning based formats.

 Students earn academic credit based on the material covered in the Learning Expedition.
 Expeditions have deliverables that our Learning Experts will assess to determine what a student has learned and to what degree in our Mastery scale.

 Students in Learning Expeditions meet synchronously at select times throughout the week (ex.
 2 days per week).
 They participate in at least 2 Learning Expeditions per month.

 At Sora, our curriculum is measured and assessed at the academic standard level.
 These academic standards, or Skills, add up to all of the required high school academic subjects in Math, Science, English, and History.
 As students work in Learning Expeditions and work on their Projects, they demonstrate competency and even mastery over these Skills.
 Through this Mastery-based system, we are able to evaluate students holistically and fairly, and students have multiple chances and ways to demonstrate their knowledge.

 Skills are evaluated on a Mastery scale from 0 to 4

-We call these mastery levels “Stars“.
-Students need an average of 2.5 stars per subject to graduate.
+We call these mastery levels on the scale, “Stars”.
+Students need an average of 2.5 stars per skill to graduate.

-Students progress academically at Sora by completing all these Skills.
-As shown above, we broke each required high school subject into bite-sized skills.
-We have over 250 skills at Sora that are required to graduate.
+Students graduate from Sora by completing every Skill.
+Students progress academically at Sora by completing all Skills.
+We have over 272 skills at Sora to complete for graduation requirements.